Last Updated on 09/07/2021 by Rashi

-Do you remember Chinese street style videos blowing up on TikTok?
+Do you remember Chinese street-style videos blowing up on TikTok?
 And then another trend rising in which fashion creators attempted to mirror these street style videos?
 I recently found them again while scrolling on Pinterest and decided to join the party late.
-Also, a little differently than the others.
+Also, a little different than the others.

-I tried to imitate street style during fashion weeks of four different cities around the world.
+I tried to imitate street style during fashion weeks in four different cities around the world.

 Tokyo (based on 2020 A/W fashion week)